Arryboom/wget_nossl_check/readme.md

 * To connect to archive.openwrt.org insecurely, use `--no-check-certificate‘.
 ```

 3.First make sure you got right DNS configuration in /etc/resolve.conf
 Then I found that "To connect to archive.openwrt.org insecurely",means there is another certificate check failed.
 I tried rename wget,wget-ssl to owget,owget-ssl in /usr/bin,and then create a sh script with content "owget --no-check-certificate $@",then ln xx.sh wget and wget-ssl,but doesn't work yet,opkg update show wget return 1,still failed,so I have to try another way.

 4.use wget --version I got this is wget-1.17.1.Quickly I got source code of this version from https://ftp.gnu.org/gnu/wget/

-But if you think I gonna modify the source code and recompile it,you wrong,I'm too lazy to config cross compile enviroment since this is not a well known linux distrbution.Simple use IDA to patch it :)
+But if you think I gonna modify the source code and recompile it,you wrong,I'm too lazy to config cross compile enviroment since this is not a very well known linux distrbution and I may hang on configuration of cross compile enviroment for a long time.Simple use IDA to patch it :)

 5.First I searched "--no-check-certificate" string and found the function we need should be in wget-1.17.1\src\openssl.c

 ```
 ssl_check_certificate (int fd, const char *host)